abailly/abailly.github.io/drafts/the-startup-experience.md

 [still](http://david.heinemeierhansson.com/2014/tdd-is-dead-long-live-testing.html)
 [controversial](http://iansommerville.com/systems-software-and-technology/giving-up-on-test-first-development/) mostly because
-people conflate two different things: "writing regression tests" and "using tests to guide your design", a confusion which is caused by the use of *Test*  in * Test-Driven Development*.
+people conflate two different things: "writing regression tests" and "using tests to guide your design", a confusion which is caused by the use of *Test*  in Test-Driven Development.
 In a nutshell, one needs a very different mindset to jump from "I write tests to verify my program does what I intend it to do, now and in the future" to "I write executable specifications in order to ensure 1/
 I understand the problem and 2/ my program does exactly what's intended, no more, no less".[^7] The former mindset usually leads to so-called white-box tests which are thorough but brittle and painful to maintain.